June 8, 2019

 Regardless if you’re using a regular strainer or a bazooka filter, you’ll end up with a lot of grains in your mash tun which will take some time to remove while your mash is just sitting there.

-Instead, you can get a grain filter basket to put in the mash tun, so that when you’re done with the grains, you can just remove the filter basket and the tun is instantly ready to use.
+Instead, you can get a grain filter basket, or a grain filter bag (much less expensive) to put in the mash tun, so that when you’re done with the grains, you can just remove the filter basket or bag, and the tun is instantly ready to use.

 Then, as the boil is going, you can take the time to cleanup the grain filter in parallel instead of it delaying the start of your boil.